joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_incarnation/of_christs_knowledge_in_general/prologue.md

 (2) Whether He had the knowledge which the blessed or comprehensors have?
 (3) Whether He had an imprinted or infused knowledge?
 (4) Whether He had any acquired knowledge?

-* Whether Christ Had Any Knowledge Besides The Divine?
-* Whether Christ Had The Knowledge Which The Blessed Or Comprehensors Have?
-* Whether Christ Had An Imprinted Or Infused Knowledge?
-* Whether Christ Had Any Acquired Knowledge?